Hallin's spheres

 Hallin's spheres is a theory of news reporting and its rhetorical framing posited by journalism historian Daniel C. Hallin in his 1986 book The Uncensored War to explain the news coverage of the Vietnam War.
 Hallin divides the world of political discourse into three concentric spheres: consensus, legitimate controversy, and deviance.
 In the sphere of consensus, journalists assume everyone agrees.
 The sphere of legitimate controversy includes the standard political debates, and journalists are expected to remain neutral.
 The sphere of deviance falls outside the bounds of legitimate debate, and journalists can ignore it.
 These boundaries shift, as public opinion shifts.

-Hallin's spheres, which deals with the media, are similar to the Overton window, which deals with public opinion generally, and posits a sliding scale of public opinion on any given issue ranging from conventional wisdom to unacceptable.
+Hallin's spheres, which deal with the media, are similar to the Overton window, which deals with public opinion generally, and posits a sliding scale of public opinion on any given issue ranging from conventional wisdom to unacceptable.

 Hallin used the concept of framing to describe the presentation and reception of issues in public.
 For example, framing the use of drugs as criminal activity can encourage the public to consider that behavior anti-social.
 Hallin's work was later referred to in the controversial formulation of the concept of an opinion corridor, in which the range of acceptable public opinion narrows, and opinion outside that corridor moves from legitimate controversy into deviance.

 Description

 Sphere of consensus

 This sphere contains those topics on which there is widespread agreement, or at least the perception thereof.
-Within the sphere of consensus, 'journalists feel free to invoke a generalized "we" and to take for granted shared values and shared assumptions'.
+Within the sphere of consensus, "journalists feel free to invoke a generalized 'we' and to take for granted shared values and shared assumptions".
 Examples include such things as motherhood and apple pie.
 For topics in this sphere, journalists feel free to be advocating cheerleaders without having to be neutral or present any opposing view point and be disinterested observers."